-- Bring a buddy.
-This can be your spouse, friend, older sibling, babysitter, or grandparent.
-An extra pair of hands for instructions, watching the kid(s), and note-taking during the appointment is very valuable.
+- An appointment buddy: could include your spouse, older sibling, babysitter, or grandparent.
+Bottom line, an extra pair of hands for instructions and downtime during the appointment is very valuable.

-- Do not schedule appointment times during nap time unless it would help for your child to sleep through it.
+- Scheduling ideas.
+Do not schedule appointment times during nap time or when a child is sick.

-- Make sure your child has a full, happy belly and a clean diaper (or underwear) before you arrive.
-Odds are better for a good appointment with a happy kid.
-Always bring a spare change of clothes, just in case.
+- Child is ready to go.
+It is a good idea to have a child with a full, happy belly, and a clean diaper (or underwear).
+Odds are better for having a good appointment with a happy kid.

-- Providers who show up habitually late for appointments without an apology.
-This happens to everyone sometimes, but it should not occur at every appointment.
+- Professionals who show up habitually late for appointments without an apology.
+Occasionally, this happens but it is not professional for it to occur with each and every appointment.

-- Lack of preparation.
-Providers should not be reading any reports or information sent prior to the appointment for the first time while you are sitting there paying for their time.
-Granted, reports and files can be thick, and time can be scarce, but a casual reading should occur prior to your appointment.
+- Professionals who noticeably have not read any reports or information sent prior to the appointment (i.e. they are reading them for the first time while you are sitting there paying for time.
+Granted, reports and files can be thick, and time can be scarce, but a casual reading should occur prior to your appointment).

-- Follow-up or add-on products that can only be purchased in the provider’s office.
+- Follow-up/add-on products that can only be purchased in their office.

-Bottom line: Listen to your gut.
+Bottom line: follow your gut feeling.
 If something does not feel right, ask questions.
-If something does not go well, let the provider’s office know immediately.
+If something does not go well, let their office know immediately.
 Not every appointment can be perfect every time.
-Providers are paid for their time, products, or services and the experience should be, at minimum, professional.
+At a minimum, professionals are paid for their time, products, or services and the experience should be at minimum–professional!